jamescurran/Every/README.md

-# Every - Do something occasional
+# Every - Do something occasionally

 Replaces